folsomcp/specpolFlow/README.md

 ## About SpecpolFlow

-SpecpolFlow is a software package that provides a completely pythonic workflow for the analysis of spectropolarimetric observations of astronomical sources (for example, data acquired using ground-based instruments such as ESPaDOnS at CFHT, Narval at TBL, etc).
+SpecpolFlow is a software package that provides a completely pythonic workflow for the analysis of spectropolarimetric observations of stellar sources (for example, data acquired from ESPaDOnS at CFHT, Narval at TBL, etc).
 It is designed to provide a single, user-friendly pipeline from telescope to science product.

 SpecpolFlow incorporates tools for spectra normalization (Github: [folsomcp/NormPlot](https://github.com/folsomcp/normPlot)) and LSD profile calculation (Github: [folsomcp/LSDpy](https://github.com/folsomcp/LSDpy)).
 It also provides several supporting tools, including tools for developing and cleaning line masks, calculating the longitudinal magnetic field, and visualizing the LSD profile.
 These tools can be used through a fully documented Python API, or through a command line interface.